 Smart homes will provide several modes of connectivity including Wi-Fi.
 However, due to interference issues arising from an already crowded spectrum, newer standards such as Z-Wave and Z-wave Plus have been making headway in setting compatibility and user-friendly standards for manufacturers.

-The following infographic provides a look at the different segmentations associated with the home automation industry.
+The following infographic provides a look at the different segmentations associated with the smart home market.

 Looking for Home Automation products?
 Check out our Smart Home Product Portfolio!